boschi/excel-streaming-reader/README.md

 **NOTE**: This library only supports reading XLSX files.

-# Important notice about Java 7 support

-The latest versions of this library (2.x) have dropped support for Java 7.
-This is due to POI 4.0 requiring Java 8; as that is a core dependency of this library, it cannot support older versions of Java.
-The older 1.x and 0.x versions will no longer be maintained.

 # Include

-This library is available from from Maven Central, and you can optionally install it yourself.
+This library is available from Maven Central, and you can optionally install it yourself.
 The Maven installation instructions can be found on the [release](https://github.com/monitorjbl/excel-streaming-reader/releases) page.

 To use it, add this to your POM:

 ```
 <dependencies>
   <dependency>
-    <groupId>com.monitorjbl</groupId>
+    <groupId>io.github.boschi</groupId>
     <artifactId>xlsx-streamer</artifactId>
-    <version>2.1.0</version>
+    <version>2.2.1</version>
   </dependency>
 </dependencies>
 ```